Tom Brady Player Prop Bets for NFL Week 8 | Tampa Bay vs. New Orleans 10/31/2021

 Matchup vs. New Orleans

-- Brady's 273.5 passing yards per game in four matchups against the Saints are 35.0 less than yards than his over/under in Sunday's game.
+- In four matchups against the Saints, Brady averaged 273.5 passing yards per game, 35.0 yards less than his over/under for Sunday.

 - Note: Brady's stats vs. Saints date back to 2016.

-- The Saints are giving up 265.5 passing yards per game this year, the NFL's 20th-ranked pass defense.
+- The Saints are giving up 265.5 passing yards per game this season, the NFL's 20th-ranked pass defense.

-- The Saints' defense is second in the NFL, conceding 1.0 passing touchdowns per game.
+- At 1.0 passing TDs conceded per game, the Saints defense is ranked second in the league.

 Recent Performances